kaltura/media-framework/README.md

 ### Request Types

 The following HTTP verbs are used in the API:
 - `GET` - get the full status of the module, or a subset of it.
+The argument `?pretty=1` can be added to the request, in order to return the response in a "pretty" / indented format.
 - `GET` with `?list=1` - return the names of the "folders" under a certain path in the API.
 Can be used to walk the tree of possible API routes.
 - `POST` - create an object.
 - `PUT` - update an object, the id of the object to update is passed on the URI.